ugorji/go/README.md

 encoded as a string.
 However, with extension support, you can encode any of these however you like.

+There is also seamless support provided for registering an extension (with a tag) but letting the encoding mechanism default to the standard way.

 ## Custom Encoding and Decoding